How City Managers Can Increase Transparency With the Right Technology

 iCompass can create a portal with citizen access that attaches seamlessly to your municipality’s website.
 We can create a portal that has the same look, feel and branding as your current website.

 The Civic Web Portal is also where citizens can go to pull up copies of the board’s agenda, meeting minutes, and audio or video recordings.
-The Civic Web Portal will save your staff hours of time because it allows citizens to retrieve published documents from FOI requests simply by doing an online search.
+The Transparency Portal will save your staff hours of time because it allows citizens to retrieve published documents from FOI requests simply by doing an online search.

 Your citizens will certainly appreciate Video Manager HD, where they can watch livestreaming videos of board meetings online in real time or catch the recorded versions on their YouTube channel later.
 They can also split their screen, so they can view the agenda and the video of the meeting simultaneously.
 Clerks can add titles and timestamps to the video and the minutes, so citizens can access the parts of the meetings they’re interested in quickly.